delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 The details on how the Mark Price is calculated are available [here](https://www.delta.exchange/user-guide/docs/trading-guide/fair-price/)

+Premium rate is measured every minute and its 8-hour TWAP (Average Premium Rate) is used in the computation Funding Rate.

 **Funding Rate**

-$$Funding\ Rate = Premium\ Rate$$

-Funding Rate is considered to be an 8-hourly interest rate and is computed every minute.
-The magnitude of Funding Rate is capped.
+Funding Rate is considered to be an 8-hourly interest rate and is computed using the following formula:

+$$Funding\ Rate = max (Average\ Premium\ Rate, 0.05%) + min (Average\ Premium\ Rate, -0.05%) +1$$

+Funding Rate is computed 3 times in a 24 hour period at: 4am UTC, 12pm UTC and 8pm UTC.
+At these times, the TWAP of Premium Rate in the preceding 8 hours is used to compute the Funding Rate.
+This Funding Rate thus obtained remains applicable for the next 8 hours.

+It is worth noting that we also apply upper limits on The magnitude of Funding Rate.
 Funding caps could vary from contract to contract and are available in the [contract specifications](https://www.delta.exchange/contracts/).

 **Funding Payment**